aniasobo/CV/README.md

 **[Terrence Higgins Trust](https://www.tht.org.uk/), London, UK**
 *Digital Content & Quality Officer, (December 2014 - May 2019)*

-My role involved owning and maintaining the health-related copy of the website, from user research, through writing and editing, to online presentation, CMS work and the analysis of digital metrics.
+My pivot to UX and web content writing.
+I own and maintain the health-related copy of the website, conduct user research, work with subject matter experts, perform CMS work, and analyse website metrics.

 **[Future Workshops](https://www.fws.io/), London, UK**
 *Quality Assurance Specialist, (April 2012 - December 2013)*

 Testing, test strategy and test automation of the company's portfolio of mobile apps, plus ad hoc UX support.
+I become closely familiar with bug tracking and ticketing tools such as JIRA and Basecamp.
+I discover I'm a natural at communicating the nuances of business logic and project documentation to technical and non-technical team members.

 **[Nokaut.pl](http://www.nokaut.pl/), Gdynia, Poland**
 *Quality Assurance Specialist, (February 2009 - March 2012)*

-My first foray into the tech world - I started off as a functional tester, then moved on to Selenium IDE and other test automation tools.
+My first foray into the tech world - I start off as a functional tester, then move on to Selenium IDE and other test automation tools.
+I learn SQL, XML and JSON.
+I also become familiar with debugging tools, version control and continuous integration tools.
+Agile becomes second nature.

 **[Self-employed](https://www.upwork.com/o/profiles/users/_~018800be9d6c5bc584/), remote**
 *Freelance copywriter & translator, (July 2005 - May 2019)*